etiennedevaux/warksar/README.md

 Some of the user feedback is for the site background image to only appear in the 'Call to Action' home section.
 Having the background image as a separate div keeps it out of the content flow, so making other changes easier.

 To provide the user requirement the div now has an additional class that makes it easy to switch it off and on with a small change to the existing Javascript.

-### Donate images

-The existing donation page images will not produce an elegant page, even as placeholders.
-It will be necessary to source or create some appropriate placeholder images.

 ## Testing and Quality Assurance